Your laid-back island getaway

 Where to stay by Koh Lanta’s southern beaches

-Here are the best hotels by Kantiang Bay, Khlong Jark Beach and Bamboo Bay in the south of Koh Lanta.
+Here are the best hotels by Kantiang Bay, Klong Jark Beach and Bamboo Beach in the south of Koh Lanta.

 The best hotels on the southern beaches: